Best Instant Pot Stuffed Peppers

 Recipe variations and add-ins:

-• Hot peppers: To make your stuffed peppers spicy, chop up some jalapenos and add some cayenne pepper to the mixture.
+• Hot peppers: I like to make these stuffed peppers spicy by chopping up some jalapenos and adding cayenne pepper to the filling.

-• Use pork: For a more robust flavor, use ground pork instead of ground beef.
-Just make sure you drain the grease all the way.
+• Use pork: For a more robust flavor, use ground pork instead of beef.

-• Barbecue stuffed peppers: Rather than topping your peppers with marinara sauce, use barbecue sauce to make them barbecue stuffed peppers.
+• Barbecue stuffed peppers: Rather than topping them with marinara sauce, use barbecue sauce.

 • Hawaiian peppers: Use chopped ham instead of beef and add some chopped pineapples for a tropical touch.